mentainha/m3o/README.md

 - **🆓 Free to start** - It's a simple pay as you grow model and everything is priced per request.
 Top up your account and start making calls.
 - **🚫 Anti AWS Billing** - Don't get lost in a sea of infinite cloud billing.
 We show you exactly what you use and don't hide any of the costs.

-## Rationale

-Cloud is a fairly complex beast which makes it hard for new developers to get started.
-In the past we needed VMs and file storage, but today with the Jamstack and other modern development tools, the building blocks we're looking for are changing.
-We're mostly now consuming third party public APIs.
-M3O wants to aggregate all those APIs onto one platform as simpler programmable building blocks for a 10x developer experience.

 ## Services

 So far there are over 50+ services.
 Here are some of the highlights: